Skip to content

 - blocking

-$ scm load security rule --folder Shared --file security-rules.yaml
+$ scm load security rule --file security-rules.yaml

 Syntax

-scm set security rule --list [OPTIONS]
+scm show security rule [OPTIONS]

 Options